darvaset/dev-agent/README.md

 See [ROADMAP.md](ROADMAP.md) for the full development plan.

 **Next up (Phase 1):**
-- Enhanced history with full prompt/response storage
-- Feedback system for learning
-- Project-specific learnings
+- Clarify documentation and improve usability.
+- Add a `devagent status` command for configuration verification.

 ## 📄 License